Kevin Durant leaves Nets' game in Miami with thigh injury - WTMJ

 MIAMI (AP) — Brooklyn’s Kevin Durant was forced to leave the Nets’ game in Miami on Sunday early in the first quarter with a left thigh injury.

-Durant exited with 7:57 to go in the opening quarter.
-He scored Brooklyn’s first eight points of the game before coming out, and the team quickly announced he would not return because of what was being called a contusion.
+Durant left with 7:57 to go in the opening quarter.
+He scored Brooklyn’s first eight points of the game before coming out, and the team quickly said he would not return because of what was being called a contusion.

 Durant has missed 33 games this season, with 24 of those related to a left hamstring injury.
 He missed six others in accordance with the league’s health and safety protocols related to the coronavirus and three more for injury management.